 What was burned on each altar was a pleasing aroma before God (Ex 29:41, 30:7).
 One cannot take place without the other.
 The incense offering took place after the sacrifice because communion with God can only take place after atonement.

-For God’s grace to be fully complete, both crucifixion and resurrection had to take place.
+For God’s grace to be complete, both crucifixion and resurrection had to take place.
 Ephesians 5:2 references this.

 Christ also loved us and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.
 (Eph 5:2)